-In the north-western Deccan on the ruins of the Mauryan empire arose the kingdom of the Satavahanas in the first century B.C., with its centre at Pratishtana (modern Paithan in Maharashtra).
+In the north-western Deccan on the ruins of the Mauryan empire arose the kingdom of the Satavahanas in the first century B.C., with its center at Pratishtana (modern Paithan in Maharashtra).
 The Puranas speak only of the Andhra rule and not of the Satavahana rule.
-On the other hand the name Andhra does not occur in the Satvahana inscriptions.
+On the other hand, the name Andhra does not occur in the Satvahana inscriptions.

-The kings represented in epigraphic records are mentioned in the Puranas as Andhras, Andhra – bhrityah and Andhrajatiyah.
+The kings represented in epigraphic records are mentioned in the Puranas as Andhras, Andhra – bhrityah, and Andhrajatiyah.
 The Aitareya Brahmana speaks of them as the degenerate sons of Visvamitra.
-Pliny the Elder refers to the Andhras as a powerful race which supplied the king with an army of 1, 00,000 infantry, 2,000 cavalry and 1,000 elephants.
+Pliny the Elder refers to the Andhras as a powerful race that supplied the king with an army of 1, 00,000 infantry, 2,000 cavalry, and 1,000 elephants.

 The founder of the Satavahana dynasty was Simuka.
 He and his successors established their authority from the mouth of the Krishna to the entire Deccan plateau.
 According to the Puranas, the Satavahana king killed the last Kanva ruler of Magadha and presumably took possession of his kingdom.

 The earliest of the Satavahana kings to receive wide recognition was Satakarni I, and this was due to his policy of military expansion in all directions.
 He is the Lord of the west who defied Kharavela of Kalinga and against whom the latter campaigned.
 His conquests took him north of the Narmada into eastern Malva, which at the time was being threatened by the Shakas and the Greeks.